bilgino/angularforddd/README.md

 **A**: Patterns such as Backend-For-Frontend (BFF), API-Gateway etc. can help to address client-specific requests!

 **Q**: How can a GUI designer help to reduce the requests for aggregates?<br>
-**A**: By defining GUI patterns that don't require aggregations and comply with the navigational behaviour of hypermedia APIs!
+**A**: By defining GUI patterns that don't require compositions and comply with the navigational behaviour of hypermedia APIs!

 **» View Model**<br/>